software-mariodiana/KittenDemo/README.md

 # KittenDemo

 KittenDemo is a simple iOS demo project written in Objective-C, designed to illustrate how to make network calls to a REST server using the `NSURLSession` with the delegate pattern.
 This project showcases an "old-school" OOP method of performing network operations, following a variant of the MVC pattern: MVC-Store.
 Additionally, it introduces a ViewModel object to simplify multithreaded programming through the use of KVC/KVO.
 The project aims for loose coupling among objects.
+Any over-engineering is meant as a guide to implementing more complicated applications.

 ## Features